The Perfect Wreck - Old Ironsides and HMS Java: A Story of 1812

 - Six Frigates: The Epic History of the Founding of the U.S. Navy

-- The USS Essex and the Birth of the American Navy
+- Ships of Oak, Guns of Iron: The War of 1812 and the Forging of the American Navy